-• CIMS-225 The Pleasure of Looking: Women in Film
+• CIMS-225 Women in Film: European and North American Directors

 Course explores various images of women as constructed for the male and female spectator in both dominant and independent film.
 Traditional ways in which women have been represented in film are examined critically through the use of feminist theories.
 Course aims to examine how various feminist filmmakers challenge the traditional uses of the female voice in their own films.
 Films from other cultures than the U.S. are included.
 WGS 220 and CIMS 225 are cross-listed.